Sergey Veremko: BATE Borisov

-Veremko made his official debut for BATE Borisov on 16 March 2008, in the 1:0 win over Veras in a 1/8 final match for the Belarusian Cup.
-On 13 August 2008, Veremko was one of the key players for BATE Borisov in the Belarusians' away game against Bulgarian side Levski Sofia (third qualifying round of the Champions League), parrying a Georgi Ivanov shot from the penalty spot (the penalty kick had been awarded after a Veremko foul on Georgi Hristov) and making a number of other notable saves to deny the Levski Sofia forwards.
-The match ended 0:1 and a 1:1 home draw in Barysaw was sufficient to see the Belarusians progress to the group stages of the Champions League for the first time in their history.
+Veremko made his official debut for BATE Borisov on 16 March 2008, in a 1–0 win over Veras in a 1/8 final match for the Belarusian Cup.
+On 13 August 2008, Veremko was one of the key players for BATE Borisov in the Belarusians' away game against Bulgarian side Levski Sofia (third qualifying round of the UEFA Champions League), parrying a Georgi Ivanov shot from the penalty spot (the penalty kick had been awarded after a Veremko foul on Georgi Hristov) and making a number of other notable saves to deny the Levski Sofia forwards.
+The match ended 1–0 and a 1–1 home draw in Barysaw was sufficient to see the Belarusians progress to the group stages of the UEFA Champions League for the first time in their history.
 (Veremko did not play in the home leg due to a suspension attributable to accumulated yellow cards).
-However, Veremko was the starting goalkeeper in all of his team's games in the UEFA Champions League group stage, earning himself 1 yellow card during the Belarusians' 1:1 away draw against FC Zenit Saint Petersburg on 21 October 2008 (after a mild altercation with Portuguese forward Danny).
-On 9 April 2009, Veremko was shown a red card in the 17th minute of BATE Borisov's 0:1 away loss to FC Naftan Novopolotsk in a Belarusian Cup game for handling the ball outside his penalty area.
+However, Veremko was the starting goalkeeper in all of his team's games in the UEFA Champions League group stage, earning himself 1 yellow card during the Belarusians' 1–1 away draw against Zenit Saint Petersburg on 21 October 2008 (after a mild altercation with Portuguese forward Danny).
+On 9 April 2009, Veremko was shown a red card in the 17th minute of BATE Borisov's 1–0 away loss to Naftan Novopolotsk in a Belarusian Cup game for handling the ball outside his penalty area.

-During the 2010 season, Veremko managed to keep a clean sheet in his first 6 games, but was subsequently injured.
-On 19 May 2010, he returned to first team action in the 1:0 home win against Dinamo Brest.
-Remarkably, he conceded his first goals for the season in the 1:2 home loss against FC Minsk on 13 June 2010.
+During the 2010 season, Veremko managed to keep a clean sheet in his first six games, but was subsequently injured.
+On 19 May 2010, he returned to first team action in a 1–0 home win against Dinamo Brest.
+Remarkably, he conceded his first goals for the season in a 2–1 home loss against FC Minsk on 13 June 2010.
 In the process, Veremko set a Belarusian Premier League record by keeping a clean sheet for 1016 consecutive minutes.
 His record lasted until June 2015 when it was eclipsed by another BATE Borisov player (Syarhey Chernik) who went 1073 minutes without allowing a goal.
-In September 2010, Veremko managed to save three successive penalties that he faced – on 16 September 2010, he denied Artem Milevskyi from the spot in the 2:2 away draw against Dynamo Kyiv in a UEFA Europa League game, on 22 September 2010, he parried a penalty that was taken by Stanislaw Drahun in the 1:3 home loss against Dinamo Minsk in a Belarusian Premier League match, and on 30 September 2010, he was up to the task against AZ Alkmaar's Jonathas in the 4:1 home win in a UEFA Europa League match.
-During his first stay with the team from Borisov, Veremko appeared in 118 matches in total - 71 in the league, 15 in the Belarusian Cup, 1 in the Belarusian Super Cup, 19 in the Champions League, and 12 in the UEFA Europa League.
+In September 2010, Veremko managed to save three successive penalties that he faced – on 16 September 2010, he denied Artem Milevskyi from the spot in a 2–2 away draw against Dynamo Kyiv in a UEFA Europa League game, on 22 September 2010, he parried a penalty that was taken by Stanislaw Drahun in a 3–1 home loss against Dinamo Minsk in a Belarusian Premier League match, and on 30 September 2010, he was up to the task against AZ Alkmaar's Jonathas in a 4–1 home win in a UEFA Europa League match.
+During his first stay with the team from Borisov, Veremko appeared in 118 matches in total - 71 in the league, 15 in the Belarusian Cup, 1 in the Belarusian Super Cup, 19 in the UEFA Champions League, and 12 in the UEFA Europa League.